ayumi-cloud/oc-security-module/cache-poisoning.md

 X-Original-URL: /evil-admin
 ```

-Note: The above example is an attack using `X-Original-URL`, the headers `X-Original-URL` and `X-Rewrite-URL` are used by Symfony php vendor package.
+Note: The above example is an attack using `X-Original-URL`, the headers `X-Original-URL` and `X-Rewrite-URL` were used by Symfony php vendor package.

 See here patch: https://github.com/symfony/symfony/commit/e447e8b92148ddb3d1956b96638600ec95e08f6b